 Install Machine Learning Server for Hadoop

-On a Hadoop cluster, Machine Learning Server must be installed on the edge node and all data nodes on a commercial distribution of Hadoop: Cloudera, HortonWorks, MapR.
+On a Spark cluster, Machine Learning Server must be installed on the edge node and all data nodes on a commercial distribution of Hadoop: Cloudera, HortonWorks, MapR.
 Optionally, you can install operationalization features on edge nodes only.

 Machine Learning Server is engineered for the following architecture: